brenwell/pixi-center/README.md

 const label = new PIXI.Text(text,style)
 container.addChild(label)

-// call after the object as been added to a child label.centerXY()
+// call after the object has been added to a child label.centerXY()
 ```

-#### Explictly supplying the bounds of which the element should center
+#### Explictly supplying the bounds for which the element should center

 This will center the text with a theoretical box of `width:200` by `height:300`